 Set the network settings via Network > WAN.
 You can choose to connect via Ethernet or 3G/LTE.
 Reboot the gateway after configuring the network settings.

 If you connect via 3G/LTE, it will take a few minutes before the gateway will start routing messages.

-To open the ODU GUI again, you can access the web interface via the fallback IP address:
+Once the gateway is in LTE backhaul mode it doesn’t request an IP from the Ethernet interface again.
+To connect to the gateway and open the ODU GUI again, you can access the web interface via the fallback IP address:

 You will need to set your PC’s IP address in the same range, e.g.:

 Create a gateway in The Things Stack by following the instructions for Adding Gateways.

 Give your gateway a unique Gateway ID in The Things Stack - this is just for you to identify the gateway and it does not need to be the same as the Gateway ID displayed in the gateway.

 The Gateway ID in the gateway is used to derive the EUI, which can be found in the ODE GUI, under Packet Forward > Module 1 Settings.
 Add

 0000 at the beginning of the Gateway ID to get the Gateway EUI.
 For example, the Gateway ID